 Loading...

-The United States typically spends less than 1% of the federal budget on foreign aid, which includes both humanitarian assistance and development programs.
-Continued investment in U.S. foreign aid is essential to protect the world’s most vulnerable people, foster long-term development, and strengthen U.S. leadership on the global stage.
+The U.S. typically spends less than one percent of the federal budget on foreign aid, which includes both humanitarian assistance and development programs.
+Reinvestment in U.S. humanitarian aid is essential to protect the world’s most vulnerable people, foster long-term development, and strengthen U.S. leadership on the global stage.

 Message to Secretary of State Marco Rubio and Congress: